DeanOctober/Dean/README.md

 # hello-world

-Hello
+Hey

-My name is Dean October, I love to play games and I was a professional Call Of Duty player in the Black Ops 4 season.
+My name is Dean and this is my first repository